labxscut/UGES/Final_Manuscript.md

 # III.
 Results

-## A. Cohort characteristics and data separation {#a.-cohort-characteristics-and-data-separation .list-paragraph}
+## A. Cohort characteristics and data separation

 We downloaded and analyzed DNA-level and clinical data for a total of 2065 samples, including 931 TCGA samples and 1134 METABRIC samples